 The environmental science major is an interdisciplinary curriculum that focuses on the functioning of the natural world, environmental problems and solutions, and management of natural resources.
-As students seek to understand the role of humans as stewards of God's creation, they will gain a strong foundation in the natural sciences along with an understanding of ethics and public policy as they relate to environmental decisionmaking.
-Field-based courses at Au Sable Institute of Environmental Studies (see page 140) provide hands-on experience in the environment as well as additional opportunities to integrate faith and learning.
+As students seek to understand the role of humans as stewards of God's creation, they will gain a strong foundation in the natural sciences along with an understanding of ethics and public policy as they relate to environmental decision-making.
+Field-based courses at Au Sable Institute of Environmental Studies (see page 149) provide hands-on experience in the environment as well as additional opportunities to integrate faith and learning.

-Cell Biology 4
+BIO 112 Cell Biology 4

-Human Anatomy and Physiology I
+BIO 201 Human Physiology 3

-(lecture only) 3

-General Ecology 4
+BIO 306 General Ecology 4

-Botany 4
+BIO 310 Botany 4

-Genetics 4
+BIO 319 Genetics 4

-General College Chemistry 4
+CHM 111 General College Chemistry 4

-Organic Chemistry I 4
+CHM 221 Organic Chemistry I 4

-Organic Chemistry II 4
+CHM 222 Organic Chemistry II 4

-Quantitative Analytical Chemistry 4
+or CHM 232 Quantitative Analytical Chemistry 4

-Environmental Science 4
+EVS 111 Environmental Science 4

-Environmental Ethics 3
+EVS 221 Environmental Ethics 3

-Elementary Statistical Methods 3
+MAT 105 Elementary Statistical Methods 3

-American Public Policy 3
+POL 361 American Public Policy 3

-Human Anatomy and Physiology I (lecture only) General Ecology Botany Genetics General College Chemistry Organic Chemistry I Organic Chemistry II Quantitative Analytical Chemistry Environmental Science Environmental Ethics Elementary Statistical Methods

-SCS 360 Land and Water Resources (at

-Au Sable Institute) 4

-Three addition nal courses at Au Sable Institute 12
+Four additional of courses at Au Sable Institute 16

-(See page 140 for a list of available courses.)
+(See page 149 fo or a list of available courses.)

-Additional rec commendations:
+Additional recommendations:

 BIO 210 ID & Evolution 3

 BIO 305 Microbiology 4

 CHM 170 Worth of Water 4

 ENG 102 Academic Writing and Research

 Process 3